mtanghu/LEAP/README.md

 	(6)\ \ \boldsymbol{g_i} = \left({Q_i \cdot  {\boldsymbol{k_i} - \boldsymbol{k_i'} \over z_i -z_i'} \over d_{model}/c}\right) *{\boldsymbol{v_i} - \boldsymbol{v_i'} \over z_i -z_i'}
 $$

-<div></div>Short Discussion: The RNN formulation should only be used at inference time to provide O(1) time and space complexity for generating the next token.
+<div></div>Note: The RNN formulation should only be used at inference time to provide O(1) time and space complexity for generating the next token.
 This is because when training, equation 4 can be implemented with parallel cumulative sums to calculate each of the summation terms for each token index $i$.
 Also, as a slight tangent, to calculate $\boldsymbol{s_{i+1}'}$ and $z_{i+1}'$ you will technically need to keep a buffer of the previous *tokens* and not their embeddings, as those can be recomputed "on the fly".
 This technically means you need $O(N)$ space but NOT $O(N*d_{model})$ "space".
 Though in general, this going to be a trivial matter since almost every sequence task will store all previous sequence tokens somewhere (like for text generation, all previously generated text will be stored).
-So if we only consider the amount of RAM/VRAM needed, it is still $O(1)$, as the buffer of previous tokens could be stored on disk and can be retrieved efficently with cached IO calls (without any special IO management).
+So if we only consider the amount of RAM/VRAM needed, it is still $O(1)$, as the buffer of previous tokens could be stored on disk and can be retrieved efficiently with cached IO calls (without any special IO management).

 ### Numerical Stability